ember-learn/ember-blog/content/run-up-to-two-oh.md

 that will aid in the transition.

-Note that Glimmer itself implemented the full Ember 1.x test suite, so many of the regressions are simple bugs, related to untested features, or related to private APIs.
+Note that Glimmer itself implemented the full Ember 1.x test suite, so many of the regressions are easy-to-fix bugs, related to untested features, or related to private APIs.
 Based on experience over the past week attempting to integrate Canary into existing applications, we feel relatively optimistic about the plan of record for Ember 2.0, and where